 Casper, Corries father (84 years old) died after only 10 days in Scheveningen Prison.
 Corrie and Betsie spent 10 months in three different prisons, the last was the infamous Ravensbruck Concentration Camp located near Berlin, Germany.
 Betsie (59) died in Ravensbruck, but Corrie survived.

 The Ten Booms gave their lives for this family’s commitment, but Corrie came home from the death camp.
 She realized her life was a gift from God, and she needed to share the family story after the war.
 Corrie received many tributes: she was knighted by the Queen of Holland.
-In 1968, the Holocaust Museum in Jerusalem (Yad Vashem) asked Corrie to plant a tree in the Garden of Righteousness, in honor of the many Jewish lives her family saved.
+In 1968, the Holocaust Museum (Yad Vashem) asked Corrie to plant a tree in the Garden of Righteousness, in honor of the many Jewish lives her family saved.
 Corrie’s tree stands there today.
 In the early 1970’s Corrie’s book THE HIDING PLACE became a bestseller and World Wide Pictures released the major motion picture “The Hiding Place.”
 Corrie went on to write many other inspiring books and make several videos.